Longstanton, St Michael's Church

 HERITAGE HIGHLIGHTS: 13th century glass in the chancel

-To the north of the churchyard is a fascinating holy well, now covered with a Victorian wellhead.
-Apparently, for centuries local children were not baptised in the church font, but in this well.
+To the north of the burial ground, near the churchyard gate, is a fascinating holy well, now covered with a Victorian wellhead.
+According to tradition, local children were not baptised in the church font, but in this well.
 This tradition, which may have dated back to the medieval period, fell out of use in the late Victorian era.

 About Longstanton, St Michael's Church